-In May 2023, we entered into the \$16.6 million Debt Agreement with the Lenders.
-Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Term Loan and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to \$9.34 per share, subject to customary anti-dilution adjustments.
-Additionally, all outstanding amounts under the Convertible Term Loan, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
-We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether the Lenders will be willing to work with us on any modifications to the current Convertible Term Loan or Debt Agreement.
+In July 2024, we entered into the New Debt Agreement with the Lenders for term loans of up to \$20.0 million.
+Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding New Convertible Term Loan and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to (i) for the first tranche of \$10.0 million, \$7.00 per share, subject to customary anti-dilution adjustments and (ii) for the second and third tranches of \$5.0 million each, the greater of (x) \$4.854 per share, subject to customary anti-dilution adjustments, and (y) the lower of (a) 150% of the average of the closing sale price of our common stock during the 10 trading days preceding the effective date of such tranche and (b) 150% of the closing sale price of our common stock on the trading day immediately preceding the effective date of such tranche.
+Additionally, all outstanding amounts under the Convertible Term Loan, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been (i) for the first tranche, equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
+We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether the Lender will be willing to work with us on any modifications to the current New Convertible Term Loan or the New Debt Agreement.

-As of March 31, 2024, there were 1,928,443 shares of our common stock subject to outstanding options and 1,228,875 subject to outstanding restricted stock units, almost all of which have been registered under the Securities Act on Form S-8.
+As of June 30, 2024, there were 1,928,439 shares of our common stock subject to outstanding options and 1,115,750 subject to outstanding restricted stock units, almost all of which have been registered under the Securities Act on Form S-8.
 The shares so registered can be freely sold in the public market after being issued to the option holder upon exercise, except to the extent they are held by an affiliate of ours, in which case such shares will become eligible for sale in the public market as permitted by Rule 144 under the Securities Act.
-Furthermore, as of March 31, 2024, there were approximately 18,032,322 shares of our common stock subject to outstanding warrants to purchase common stock, with a weighted average exercise price of \$5.06 per share, and 142,857 shares of our common stock subject to outstanding pre-funded warrants, with an exercise price of \$0.001 per share.
+Furthermore, as of June 30, 2024, there were approximately 18,032,322 shares of our common stock subject to outstanding warrants to purchase common stock, with a weighted average exercise price of \$5.06 per share, and 142,857 shares of our common stock subject to outstanding pre-funded warrants, with an exercise price of \$0.001 per share.
 To the extent any of these warrants are exercised, the shares underlying these warrants may be immediately sold in the public market.
-In February 2024, we announced the sale and issuance of warrants to purchase up to 13,086,151 shares of common stock (or pre-funded warrants), with an exercise price of \$4.906 per share (or \$4.906 per pre-funded warrant), in a concurrent private placement with the sale of 13,086,151 shares of common stock sold in a registered direct offering.
+In February 2024, we announced the sale and issuance of warrants to purchase up to 13,086,151 shares of common stock (or pre-funded warrants), with an exercise price of \$4.906 per share (or \$4.905 per pre-funded warrant), in a concurrent private placement with the sale of 13,086,151 shares of common stock sold in a registered direct offering.
 We registered the shares underlying these warrants (or pre-funded warrants) for resale on Form S-3, which was declared effective on May 6, 2024.
 If these shares are issued upon exercise of the warrants (or pre-funded warrants), they may be immediately sold in the public market.